By Trisha Gwyne Arancon

 #1: Looking for the Eureka Moment

 Some of the best ideas come out of nowhere and they may even come to you unexpectedly.
-Trying different healthy food and beverage brands may help you find a gap that you might find interesting or even something that you get bummed out about because there’s just no product for something you’re looking for.
+Trying different better-for-you F&B CPG brands may help you find a gap that you might find interesting or even something that you get bummed out about because there’s just no product for something you’re looking for.

 Malcolm X had a similar thought, “Read absolutely everything you get your hands on because you’ll never know where you’ll get an idea from.”
 Maybe your next product can even improve current products on the shelves out there in the market that are just not doing it right for you.

 #2: Probing a Problem Acumen